-This BLOG On Errors On Credit Reports & How It Affects AUS FINDINGS Was UPDATED On October 16th 2017
+This BLOG On Errors On Credit Reports & How It Affects AUS FINDINGS Was UPDATED And PUBLISHED On April 23rd, 2020

 One of the most important things to realize is before a mortgage loan application can be processed and underwritten is to get a DU ( Desktop Underwriter ) automated approval by Fannie Mae’s Automated Underwriting System.

 - Fannie Mae’s Automated Underwriting System is a sophisticated mortgage, credit, financial analyzer